qgis/QGIS-Documentation/source/docs/user_manual/print_composer/composer_items/composer_legend.rst

 :guilabel:`WMS LegendGraphic` is used to be able to adjust the :guilabel:`Legend width` and the :guilabel:`Legend height` of the WMS legend raster image.

-:guilabel:`Spacing` around title, group, subgroup, symbol, icon label, box, column or line can be customized through this dialog.
+:guilabel:`Spacing` around title, groups, subgroups, symbols, labels, boxes, columns and lines can be customized through this dialog.

 ..
 Substitutions definitions - AVOID EDITING PAST THIS LINE